shambala-nightshade/shambala-nightshade/README.md

 - 👀 I’m interested in coding and making fun little programs to speed up day to day activities.
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on nothing really, mainly want to do some fun projects as I learn to language.
-- 📫 How to reach me on here
+- 📫 How to reach me on here: very carefully.

 <!---
 shambala-nightshade/shambala-nightshade is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.